darkmentorllc/naiveBTsniffing/README.md

-Welcome to Xeno's naive Bluetooth sniffing setup!
-It's cheap and easy and *good enough* to get started!

-**Note: You probably *don't* want to use this repository, but instead want to use the more advanced successor (which is built on the same principles): [Blue2thprinting](https://github.com/darkmentorllc/Blue2thprinting).**
+#**Note: You probably *don't* want to use this repository, but instead want to use the more advanced successor (which is built on the same principles): [Blue2thprinting](https://github.com/darkmentorllc/Blue2thprinting).**

+# Disclaimer!

+The code in this repository is ***researchware***.
+That means **its purpose is primarily to prove that the results from past research are real, and to allow replication of results*** (in this case, the ["It Was Harder to Sniff Bluetooth Through My Mask During the Pandemic..."](https://darkmentor.com/publication/2023-08-hitb/) talk.)
+This code is not meant to be used as a production tool, nor is it optimized for performance, ease of use, or anything else.
+It is only meant to be used by researchers looking to replicate, or expand, on this work.

 Note: the below hardware purchase links are Amazon affiliate links that support the [OpenSecurityTraining2](https://ost2.fyi) nonprofit.